Please pardon the ugly formatting… This has been copied from separate html files within CourseDen / Desire2Learn!

 Scheduled CourseDen Maintenance

 Please PAY ATTENTION to the scheduled maintenance days/times that are performed on a regular basis.
 (For example, CourseDen undergoes scheduled maintenance every other Friday starting at 10:00pm.)
 You need to avoid taking quizzes, turning in assignments, etc. during scheduled maintenance or else your work will be lost!
-This is the reason assignments are due by 10pm on Fridays (rather than midnight).

 The scheduled maintenance calendar can be found by clicking "Maintenance Schedule" at the TOP of the page.